dekorateio/dekorate/readme.md

 ##### Spring Boot

-For spring boot, ap4k will look for configuration under:
+For spring boot, dekorate will look for configuration under:

 - application.properties
 - application.yml